 The Academy of Pediatrics states that it can take 10-15 tries for a baby to learn to like a food.
 Whether it’s taste, texture, aroma, temperature, or just that fact that it’s TUESDAY that is throwing baby off, they will very often overcome their ‘dislike’ for the food and learn to enjoy it after several tries.

-So stay patient, Mama (and Dad).
+So stay patient.
 We know this can be challenging as you’re so excited to introduce solids and help your baby become an adventurous eater that enjoys their veggies!
 It’ll happen.
+Promise.
 Keep trying.

 This blog post is for information purposes only and shouldn’t be used as personal, health, nutritional, or medical advice.
 Always consult with your pediatrician before making any decisions about your child’s health or readiness for various foods.